Discover the wonders of Italian festivals in autumn: unique colours, flavours and traditions await you

 Let's return to Tuscany, this time in the municipality of Castelfranco di Sotto in the province of Pisa.
 The Chianina is an Italian cattle breed typical of specific areas of Tuscany, renowned for the excellent quality of its meat.
 The famous local 'Sagra del Porcino e della Chianina' (Porcini Mushroom and Chianina Meat Festival) was born to safeguard gastronomic traditions in an area where the industrial vocation is becoming more and more established.

 There is no better occasion to taste delicious traditional dishes, almost all based on Chianina, such as fresh tortelli (a type of stuffed pasta with a rectangular or square shape) and various types of pasta with Chianina meat sauce, Chianina hamburger, Chianina roast beef and numerous dishes based on porcini mushrooms.
+In 2023 it will be held from 7 October to 5 November.

 2 .
 Bagna Cauda Day in Asti